-3.2 Excavation of 3 Pit North Tailings
+3.3.1 Excavation of 3 Pit North Tailings

 Beginning in April 2021, FRO began mining excavations to remove tailings and in situ blended waste rock and tailings from 3PN.
-Excavated tailings and in situ blended waste rock and tailings are currently being transported to co-management facilities within the existing Swift South Spoils (Golder 2021b).
-As a result of the mining activities, the 3PN embankment was removed and its previous location is now an active haul road.
-Thereby, the 3PN embankment is no longer a part of the 2P-3P AFPR.
+On 24 August 2022, Teck confirmed with WSP that all the tailings and in situ blended waste rock and tailings had been removed from 3PN.
+Excavated tailings and in situ blended waste rock and tailings were transported to co-management facilities within the existing Swift South Spoils (Golder 2021).